 - 2. Select Updates, and then select Check for updates and messages. - 3.
 Follow the on-screen instructions. - 4.
 At the download area, follow these steps: - a.
 Identify the most recent BIOS update and compare it to the BIOS version currently installed on your computer.
-If the update is more recent than your BIOS version, make a note of the date, name, or other identifier.
+Make a note of the date, name, or other identifier.
 You might need this information to locate the update later, after it has been downloaded to your hard drive. - b.
 Follow the on-screen instructions to download your selection to the hard drive.